 The Academic Transition/Duel Enrollment program is an enrollment option available to high school juniors and seniors who are interested in getting a head start on obtaining credits toward their post-secondary education with Penn Commercial.
 This program enables high school juniors and seniors to take post-secondary credits virtually free of charge while enrolled in high school.
 The only out-of-pocket expense is a \$110 application/registration fee in addition to the cost of textbooks for each class taken.
-The credits awarded at the completion of class will be reviewed by Penn Commercial for transfer into a program of choice, if the student chooses to continue his/her education with Penn Commercial.
-Students participating in the program can choose from a variety of introductory courses offered at Penn Commercial and may take up to four (4) courses per year or one (1) course per quarter.
+The credits awarded at the completion of class will be reviewed by Penn Commercial for transfer into a program of choice, if the student chooses to continue his/her education with Penn Commercial and may take up to four (4) courses per year or one (1) course per quarter.
 Successfully completing four (4) courses per year, beginning the junior year, could enable a graduating high school senior to begin classes at Penn Commercial with eight (8) courses completed; which could ultimately shorten the time to complete his/her respective program.
 Penn Commercial credits may be evaluated by any other post-secondary institution as well for transferability; however, it is ultimately up to the receiving institution to make that determination.
 Please refer to the Transfer of Credit to Other Schools policy.